qBioTurin/grapes-dd/README.md

 The executable *grapes_dd* allows to both build the database index and to run a query.

+You can try and compare GRAPES-DD and GRAPES performances by using the runTest.py python script.
+Tests will be run through Docker if it is installed.

+We recommend you to run the software via Docker.
+See https://www.docker.com/

 ##### Build from source code

 Executables are available only after building source code on your system.

 ```
+# Compile GRAPES
 cd src/GRAPES && make -B
 cd ..
+# Compile GRAPES-DD
 make clean
 make grapes_dd
 ```